microsoft/microsoft-ui-xaml/docs/developer_guide.md

 4. Select "All Platforms" in the Platform dropdown.
 5. Select "Configuration Properties", then "C/C++", then "Preprocessor" in the left tree structure.
-6. In the entry called "Preprocessor Definitions":
+6. In the entry called "Preprocessor Definitions", add "EMIT_TELEMETRY_EVENTS;".
-    * Add "DISABLE_TELEMETRY_TRACELOGGING;" to disable Microsoft telemetry logging alone.
-    * Add "DISABLE_PERF_TRACELOGGING;" to disable performance logging alone.
-    * Add "DISABLE_DEBUG_TRACELOGGING;" to disable debug logging alone.
-    * Or simply add "DISABLE_ALL_TRACELOGGING;" to disable all three types of logging.
 7. Click the "Apply" button.
 8. Recompile the project.